statycc/loop-fission/README.md

 ## Running the benchmarks

-Running benchmarks will compile and time the execution of specified programs.
+Compiles and times the execution of programs.
 The results will be written into `results/` directory.

-Run all benchmarks:
+**Run all benchmarks**

 ```text
 make all